Merze Tate: Career

 Despite her excellent academic career, Tate could not find employment in the state.
 At that time, Michigan would not hire African American teachers in its secondary schools.
 Tate received assistance from administrators at Western Michigan and was able to find a teaching position at Crispus Attucks High School in Indianapolis, Indiana.
 During her five years there, she founded a school travel club which took students to areas around the country.
-Whilst teaching, Tate took a part-time master's degree at Columbia University.
+Whilst teaching, Tate took a part-time master's degree at Teachers College, Columbia University.

 In 1932, she won an Alpha Kappa Alpha scholarship to study at Oxford University where she took a B.Litt. in International Relations in 1935.
 She matriculated as a Home Student of St Anne's College, and was the first African-American woman member of Oxford University.
 While in Europe, she also attended the Geneva School of International Studies, a summer school of international relations that took place at the Geneva Graduate Institute.
 Subsequently, she gained a Ph.D. from Harvard University.

 In 1936, she became the history and social science department chairman at Bennett College for women, also in North Carolina, where she taught four years.
 She also spent a year at what is now Morgan State University, where she taught political science and was dean of women, before joining the faculty of Howard University.
 Tate was the first black woman to become a faculty member of their history department, and she remained there from her appointment in 1942 until her retirement in 1977.